-On December 2 2019, the 48th anniversary of the founding of the United Arab Emirates is celebrated.
-For that reason, today I want to tell you about one of the most important and sacred patriotic symbols for Emiratis: falconry, a sport using birds that has been elevated to the category of Intangible Cultural Heritage by UNESCO.
+To celebrate the 48th anniversary back in December 2019 of the founding of the United Arab Emirates, we decided to share one of the most important and sacred patriotic symbols for Emiratis: falconry, a sport using birds that has been elevated to the category of Intangible Cultural Heritage by UNESCO.

 In preparing this post I had the help of Raquel Covarrubias, a Mexican native of Guadalajara, Jalisco (like me!) who, together with her husband, Leonardo Vargas (from Ciudad Guzmán, Jalisco), are in charge of a breeding project of Gyrfalcon and Peregrine Falcons in Abu Dhabi.
 Both have dedicated more than ten years to falconry, and what Raquel shared with me about this branch of biology is fascinating.
 So join me in learning about Raquel and Leo, as well as the most important sport in the Emirates!

 Falconry is the name given to the human activity of hunting food using birds of prey, such as falcons.
 It is an ancient activity that has its origins in Asia and the Middle East and was widely used by nomadic tribes to find food.
 Falcons were trained to hunt different types of animals such as foxes or hares, and in doing so they were able to feed both the members of the tribes and themselves.

 This form of hunting has been disappearing as more efficient hunting methods are developed.
 However, falconry is still practiced as a sport and as a result of this, various conservation projects have been carried out to protect the birds and the practice worldwide.
 Some examples Raquel shared with me include The Mongolian Saker Project (sponsored by the Abu Dhabi Falconers Club), The Houbara Fund and The Peregrine Fund.